Sn4red/bayus/README.md

 # Overview
 ## Information
-/`channels`, /`information` and /`rules` provide embeds with information and server rules, and are only posted in the information channels.
+/`channels`, /`information` and /`rules` provide containers with information and server rules, and are only posted in the information channels.

 ## Backup
 /`backup` provides administrative tools to create, query, upload, and delete backups for a particular server: